kermado/NeuralBot/README.md

 ﻿# Neural Network Aimbot

 This is a general purpose aimbot, which uses a neural network for enemy/target detection.
+The aimbot doesn't read/write memory from/to the target process.
+It is essentially a "pixel bot", designed primarily for use with first-person shooter games.
+Please check that the user agreement allows the use of such a programs!

 ![AimBot](gui.PNG?raw=true "AimBot")